Overlay

 You can use money from the deceased's account to help with funeral costs

-If you send or upload the final invoice on the funeral company’s headed paper, we’ll pay the funeral company directly.
+If you send us the invoice on the funeral company’s headed paper, we’ll pay the funeral company directly.
 The fees will be paid in 3 to 5 working days.

 Please note we are unable to make any reimbursement for a funeral invoice that has already been paid.